aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/isis_underlay_lab_guide.rst

    :align: center

 .. note::
    The labs of the Routing ATD are structured to build on each other.
 The Lab Options Menu will complete all lab configurations prior to the step selected so you can always begin from a clean starting point.

 #.
 Log into the **LabAccess** jumpserver to prepare the lab environment.

    #.
-To access the Ring Topology Labs, from the Main Menu, type ``labs`` or Option 97 for ``Additional Labs``.
+From the Main Menu, type ``labs`` or Option 97 for ``Additional Labs``.

    #.
-Type ``ring-routing`` or Option 2 for the ``Ring Routing`` labs.
+Type ``ring-topology-base-labs`` to access the Base Setup Labs.

    #.
-Type ``reset-ring`` or Lab Option 1 at the Ring Routing Labs Selection Menu.
+Type ``reset`` at the Labs Selection Menu.
 The script will configure the topology
-      with the necessary base IPv4 addressing for the labs.
+      with the necessary prerequisites.

       .. admonition:: Did you know?

-         The ``reset-ring`` option (and all other options) makes use of CloudVision Portal APIs to apply "configlets" to each EOS node ensuring they have the proper IPv4 configuration.
+         The ``reset`` option (and all other options) makes use of CloudVision Portal APIs to apply "configlets" to each EOS node ensuring they have the proper configuration.

 #.
 Prior to configuration, verify the topology's base status.